kkontosis/retranse/README.md

 It is suitable for expandable and overridable configuration files.
 Also it is suitable for translating literal forms into other literal forms.

-It is parsed an an intermediate code and then it is interpreted.
+Its source code is parsed as an intermediate code and then it is interpreted.

 This package contains a parser able to run retranse programs and a C++ library.